opds-community/drafts/opds-1.2.md

 #### 5.1.3.
 Summary and Content

 OPDS Catalog Entries use `atom:content` and `atom:summary` elements to describe a Publication.
-This is a distinction from Atom [RFC4287], which uses "atom:content" for the "content of the entry."
+This is a distinction from Atom [RFC4287], which uses `atom:content` for the "content of the entry."
 Instead, OPDS Catalog Entries reference an electronic document with the Publication's content using Acquisition Links.
-OPDS Catalog Entries SHOULD include either `atom:summary` or `atom:content` elements or both to provide a description, summary, abstract, or excerpt of the Publication.
+OPDS Catalog Entries <em class="rfc">should</em> include either `atom:summary` or `atom:content` elements or both to provide a description, summary, abstract, or excerpt of the Publication.

-An `atom:summary` element in an OPDS Catalog Entry MUST use a "type" attribute of "text" and the content MUST NOT contain child elements.
-The content of an `atom:summary` element SHOULD NOT duplicate the content of `atom:title` or `atom:content`.
+An `atom:summary` element in an OPDS Catalog Entry <em class="rfc">must</em> use a `type` attribute of `text` and the content <em class="rfc">must not</em> contain child elements.
+The content of an `atom:summary` element <em class="rfc">should not</em> duplicate the content of `atom:title` or `atom:content`.
 Such text is intended to be presented to humans in a readable fashion.
-The restriction of the content of `atom:summary` and the "type" attribute is a restriction of Atom [RFC4287].
+The restriction of the content of `atom:summary` and the `type` attribute is a restriction of Atom [RFC4287].

 An `atom:content` element in an OPDS Catalog Entry either contains or links to a description, summary, abstract, or excerpt of the Publication.
-The behavior for "atomOutOfLineContent" and the "src" attribute are defined in Section 4.1.3 of [RFC4287].
+The behavior for `atomOutOfLineContent` and the `src` attribute are defined in Section 4.1.3 of [RFC4287].

-If an OPDS Catalog Entry includes both `atom:content` and `atom:summary`, the `atom:content` SHOULD NOT be included in the Partial Catalog Entry.
-Both elements SHOULD be included in the Complete Catalog Entry.
+If an OPDS Catalog Entry includes both `atom:content` and `atom:summary`, the `atom:content` <em class="rfc">should not</em> be included in the Partial Catalog Entry.
+Both elements <em class="rfc">should</em> be included in the Complete Catalog Entry.

 ```
 atomSummary =